tomthebarbarian/tinyapp/README.md

 ## Getting Started

 1. Install all dependencies (using the `npm install` command).
-2. Run the development web server using the `node express_server.js` command.
+2. Run the development web server using the `node start` command.

 3. Open your http://localhost:8080/, if you change the port in express_server.js, you will need to change the port in the address